oSumAtrIX/dinkleberg/README.md

 A default `settings.json` file will be generated when running the program at the first time.

-On big servers (+999 members), it is recommended to use the official API since more rate-limiting applies to the widget endpoint.
-On the other hand, the official API is way less reliable and may cause more false detections, so it is recommended to use the widget as much as possible.
+On big discord servers (+999 members), it is recommended to use the official API since more rate-limiting applies to the widget endpoint.
+On the other hand, the official discord API is way less reliable and may cause more false detections, so it is recommended to use the widget as much as possible.
-For that, widgets must be enabled in the targets server settings under `Server Settings > Widget > Enable server widget`.
+For that, widgets must be enabled in the targets discord server settings under `Server Settings > Widget > Enable server widget`.

 Set `use_widget` in the `settings.json` to false to use the discord bot API endpoint instead.